macieklamberski/feedsmith/docs/parsing/examples.md

 }
 ```

-## OPML with Extra Outline Attributes
+### Extra Outline Attributes

 OPML files often contain custom attributes for specific applications or feed readers.
-You can parse these extra attributes by providing an options parameter with the list of attribute names to extract:
+You can parse these extra attributes by providing the `extraOutlineAttributes` option with the list of attribute names to extract:

 ```typescript
 import { parseOpml } from 'feedsmith'